 Over To You

-Not all realtors are the same, so finding out as much as you can about your potential agent can make a big difference in your experience as a seller, buyer, landlord, or tenant.
-Choosing a realtor that best suits your requirements and personality will help make the transaction a less stressful process.
+Not all real estate agents are the same, so finding out as much as you can about your potential agent can make a big difference in your experience as a seller, buyer, landlord, or tenant.
+Choosing a real estate agent that best suits your requirements and personality will help make the transaction a less stressful process.

-Do you have more tips for choosing a realtor you would like to share?
+Do you have more tips for choosing a real estate agent you would like to share?
 Share your comments below.